 Staff may not at any time use clinic computers to access pornography or other adult oriented web sites.

-All staff must follow privacy and confidentiality policies described in Chapter 4.
-All staff must have an up to date confidentiality form signed and filed into their HR file in order to work at [YOUR CLINIC NAME].
+All staff must follow policies described in Chapter 5: Privacy and Confidentiality.
+All staff must have an up-to-date confidentiality form signed and filed into their HR file in order to work at [YOUR CLINIC NAME].

-All staff must obey occupational health and safety guidelines described in Chapter 5.
+All staff must obey guidelines described in Chapter 6: Emergencies and Occupational Health and Safety.
 This is to ensure the safety of all staff members.

 All staff are expected to deliver high quality customer service.
 Examples of expected customer service standards are: